Korean Cultural Odyssey Temples to Towers - 9 Days

 Busan

-Welcome to Korea!
-Upon your arrival in Busan, you will be transferred to your hotel.
-You'll have some free time to begin exploring this lively city at your own pace.
-In the afternoon, we'll provide you with important details to prepare you for the exciting journey ahead.
-Take this time to relax and immerse yourself in Korea's vibrant culture and beautiful coastal environment.
+Welcome to Korea – and to Busan.
+On arrival, we arrange your transfer to the hotel.
+The rest of the day is free – you can settle in, rest after your journey or take a gentle stroll nearby.
+In the afternoon, we will share information about the start of your tour so you know what to expect next.
 Please note: This tour may have travellers joining or departing at various points along the route, meaning group composition can change during the tour.
 Please also be aware that depending on group composition, guiding may be in additional languages as well as English.

 Day 2